EmiliosRichards/File-Management-System/README.md

 1. **Creating a Virtual Environment**:
    - A virtual environment was created using Conda to handle dependencies:
      ```bash
-     conda create --name filemgmt python=3.8
+     conda create --name FileManagementSystem python=3.8
-     conda activate filemgmt
+     conda activate FileManagementSystem
      ```

 2. **Managing Dependencies with `environment.yml`**:
-   - Although this project solely relies on Python without external dependencies, an `environment.yml` file was prepared to standardize setup if needed in the future:
+   - The application code itself uses only the standard library, so the `environment.yml` file is deliberately minimal:
      ```yaml
-     name: filemgmt
+     name: FileManagementSystem
      dependencies:
        - python=3.8
-       - pip:
-         - example-library==2.0  # Hypothetical library if needed
      ```
+   - Two things are not captured by that file and have to be installed separately: `pytest` and `pytest-mock` to run the test suite, and `pyreadline3` on Windows to supply the `readline` module the CLI imports.

 ### GitHub Project Planner